-One thing is certain: when restoration works will be completed, Notre-Dame will be even more glorious as it has even been before…
+One thing is certain: when restoration works will be completed, Notre-Dame will be even more glorious than it has ever been before…

-Let’s just hope the ‘contemporary’ touches won’t have too many visible effects as to alienate the cathedral to our memories.
+Let’s just hope the ‘contemporary’ touches won’t have too many visible effects as to alienate the cathedral from our memories.

 Dimensions of Notre-Dame cathedral